telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

             .Content("Cancel") %>
 ```

-The above configuration is expected to produce the HTML output from the example below.
+The above configuration is expected to produce the HTML output from the following example.

 ###### Example

         <button type="button" id="cancelButton" class="k-button k-button-icontext"><span class="k-icon k-cancel"></span>Cancel</button>

-The example below demonstrates how to add a background icon by using `.SpriteCssClass()`.
+The following example demonstrates how to add a background icon by using `.SpriteCssClass()`.

 ###### Example